-Operational Policy
+29. Operational Policy

-Use these guidelines when considering specific housing modification requests from clients.
-Note: these guidelines should not be used in isolation as each situation should be considered on its individual merits.
+The following guidelines should be used when considering specific housing modification requests from clients.
+These guidelines should not be used in isolation as each situation should be considered on its individual merits.

 Accommodating sleepover caregivers

 Some clients may require constant supervision and care overnight.
 This care is usually required after the client has settled in bed, until immediately prior to them waking, or being attended to in the morning.
 This type of care is known as sleepover care, and providers of this care are known as sleepover carers.